beastrc/learn-web3_dapp/markdown/solana/PROJECT_SETUP.md

 # 💻 Requirements

-Make sure you've installed the [Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools)'s latest release.
+You will need to [install the Solana CLI](https://docs.solana.com/cli/install-solana-cli-tools) to complete this Pathway.

+## 🐑 Local clone

+If you are not using Gitpod, pay attention to the following:

-> 🪟 **Windows Users:** There are known compatibility issues with the Solana BPF toolchain.
+🪟 **Windows Users:** There are known compatibility issues with the Solana BPF toolchain.
 You will need to use the Windows Subsystem for Linux or Gitpod to compile Solana programs.
 Please refer to the [installation guide](https://docs.figment.io/network-documentation/extra-guides/solana-setup-for-windows) we have provided.

->
-> 🍎 **macOS Users:** If you are using any Apple Silicon products (M1 processor), you may need to build the Solana CLI from source.
+🍎 **macOS Users:** If you are using any Apple Silicon products (M1 processor), you may need to build the Solana CLI from source.
 [Refer to this article for more information](https://dev.to/codenjobs/how-to-make-solana-test-validator-work-with-a-macbook-with-m1-chip-5emd).

 ---